a-ludi/dentist/README.md

 -------------

 DENTIST comprises a complex pipeline of with many options for tweaking.
-This section points out some important parameters and their effect on the result.
+This section points out some important parameters and their effect on the result or performance.

 #### How to Choose DENTIST Parameters